Updated May 2025. Originally published June 2024.

-With so many great ways to augment your enterprise’s operations with technology, it’s easy to lose sight of the essentials.
-It is the CIO’s responsibility to make sure that innovations in hardware, software, and networking don’t distract your administrator’s focus from the basic, pragmatic features that are most valuable to your business.
+It is the CIOโs responsibility to make sure that innovations in hardware, software, and networking donโt distract your administratorโs focus from the basic, pragmatic features that are most valuable to your business.

-Before you implement anything, it’s important to understand the why behind it.
-Why exactly is it so critical to utilize IT infrastructure design best practices when it comes to your company’s unique needs?
+Before you implement anything, itโs essential to understand the what and why behind it.
+What is infrastructure deployment?
+Why exactly is it so critical to utilize IT infrastructure design best practices when it comes to your companyโs unique needs?

-For starters, a systemized and strategic plan is much more likely to succeed than sporadic decision-making and knee-jerk reactions.
-It’s not always easy to predict what the future will hold.
-Although we can make educated guesses, there will inevitably be surprises.
-A robust computing infrastructure must be able to scale as you grow so that your systems can adapt to evolving business needs and weather unexpected events such as network outages
+For starters, Infrastructure design and deployment refer to planning and setting up the hardware, software, and cloud services that create a secure, scalable IT environment.
+A systemized and strategic plan is much more likely to succeed than sporadic decision-making and knee-jerk reactions.
+Because business and technology requirements evolve rapidly, especially with the rise of cloud adoption and hybrid environments, a robust computing infrastructure must be able to scale as you grow so that your systems can adapt to evolving business needs and weather unexpected events such as network outages or cloud service disruptions.

-On top of that, data protection is more important than ever in today’s digital world.
-Cyberattacks are on the rise and bad actors learn new tricks every day.
-An infrastructure that isn’t built with these concerns in mind could open your company up to costly vulnerabilities, resulting in major downtime and financial loss.
+On top of that, data protection is more critical than ever in todayโs digital world.
+Cyberattacks are on the rise, and bad actors learn new tricks every day.
+An infrastructure that isnโt built with these concerns in mind could open your company up to costly vulnerabilities, resulting in significant downtime and financial loss.
+This is why modern IT and web infrastructure design must incorporate zero-trust security, identity management, endpoint protection, and strong cloud governance.

-Keeping best practices in mind also ensures that you’re able to build a system that is as high-performing and efficient as possible.
+Keeping best practices in mind also ensures that youโre able to build a system that is as high-performing and efficient as possible, whether itโs on-premise, cloud-based, or deployed as a hybrid model.

-Here are ten of the most essential infrastructure design elements that you should keep in mind when constructing your organization’s computing infrastructure, both in the present and far into the future.
+Here are 10 of the most essential IT, web, cloud, and database infrastructure design elements that you should keep in mind when constructing your organizationโs computing infrastructure, both in the present and far into the future:

 1) IT Infrastructure Needs Assessment

-What does your enterprise’s infrastructure need to function with optimal efficiency?
-A comprehensive network audit that includes a measurement of the degrees of usage each component gets is essential to managing the return you will get on your technology investments.
+What does your enterpriseโs infrastructure need to function with optimal efficiency?
+A comprehensive network audit should include a measurement of the degrees of usage each component gets and identify opportunities to improve the return you will get on your technology investments, regardless of whether those workloads run on-site or in the cloud.

 2) Hardware as a Service (HaaS)